 Honors eligible students may take up to three Honors courses per semester (HON 101 and laboratories are exceptions to this limit).
 Students may not take more than two Honors seminars in any semester.

 Because admission to all University Honors classes requires permission from the University Honors Program, you must see an Honors advisor prior to registration to obtain permission.
 All advisors are available by appointment prior to the start of registration.
-For more information on scheduling an advising appointment, please click here.
+Read more about scheduling an advising appointment »

 All Honors classes are filled on a first-come, first-served basis, and the Honors Program does not over-enroll any of its courses.
 However, waiting lists are kept for all Honors courses, which are managed by the Honors advisors and staff.
 Students who wish to have their name added to the wait list for a closed Honors course must see an Honors advisor.
 If a space becomes available in the course, students are given two days to register for the course before their spot is relinquished to the next student on the list.
 Wait lists for Honors courses are separate from the wait lists managed through ULink.

 To remain in good standing in the Honors Program, students must have a 3.35 or better cumulative GPA.
 If a student falls below the minimum GPA after their first semester, they may be suspended from the Honors Program.
-For more information on the GPA requirement, please click here.
+Read more about the GPA requirement »

 If you are unable to meet the minimum required GPA of 3.35, you will receive an email at your UofL email address notifying you that you have been suspended from the Honors Program.
 Because early registration occurs before you receive grades for a semester, you may be suspended from the Honors Program even though you are registered for an Honors course.
 You will not be removed from any Honors courses for which you are registered.
 However, you will not be permitted to register for additional Honors courses until your GPA reaches the required minimum.